 Our Community Programs

-We have developed a diverse range of innovative and sustainable programs to address regional health, education, youth development and housing needs.
+We have developed a diverse range of innovative and sustainable programs to address regional health, local community needs and youth development.

 Karara Community Farm

 The Community Farm was developed in 2011 on 600 acres of company-owned land.
 The Farm is an agricultural resource made available to the community to use and to generate profits on a “user-pays/user benefits” basis.
 This provides an alternative means of fundraising to traditional donations and sponsorships and allows community groups to work together in a grain-growing enterprise, on Karara-provided land, to achieve positive outcomes for the community.

 Applications to use the Community Farm are submitted annually by community .
 The right to use the Farm each season is awarded by Karara after careful review of the merit and potential community benefit/impacts in each application.
 This innovative community partnership approach to fundraising has so far generated $645,000 in funding for community projects.

 Funds raised are seasonally dependent and distributed to areas where obtaining funding is otherwise difficult.
 Past beneficiaries are shown below.